Aliens vs. Predator (2010 video game): Predator

-As a Predator, the game starts in the jungles of an alien world, where a Youngblood proves himself worthy of being called an "Elite".
-Once the trials are complete, the young Predator, "Dark", is dispatched with a group in order to investigate a distress call sent by a youngblood hunting party on another planet (BG 386).
+As a Predator (Yautja), the game starts in the jungles of Predator planet, where a Youngblood proves himself worthy of being called an "Elite".
+Once the trials are complete, the young Predator, "Dark", is dispatched with a group in order to investigate a distress call sent by a young blood hunting party on another planet (BG 386).

-After dispatching Marine flagship the Marlow, Dark locates the Youngbloods and sets their bracers to self-destruct before making trophies of the Marines for desecrating their sacred hunting grounds.
-Along the way, he obtains several new weapons to assist him, such as a smart disc and the combi-stick.
-While in the ruins, he finds the mask of an ancient and legendary Predator.
-Replacing his own with this mask, it plays back holographic images of the Predators' first victory over the Aliens.
+After dispatching Marine flagship the Marlow, Dark locates the dead Youngbloods and sets their bracers to self-destruct before making trophies of the Marines for desecrating their sacred hunting grounds.
+Along the way, he obtains several new weapons to assist him, such as proximity mines, a smart disc and an ancestral combistick.
+While in the ruins, he finds the mask of an ancient and legendary Predator named Lord, the first successful Alien hunter and Dark's distant ancestor.
+When he replaces his own mask with that of Lord, it plays back holographic images of the Predators' first victory over the Aliens.
 It is at this point that Dark is instructed to find the ancient Predator's wrist bracer.

-The Elite battles his way through a Weyland-Yutani research lab overrun with Xenomorphs and combat androids to acquire the bracer before venturing down to the Predators' pyramid to activate its self-destruct function.
-During the countdown, it battles and kills a Predalien (born from the Elite Predator in the Alien campaign) before narrowly escaping the resulting explosion.
-After escaping the research lab, Dark returns to the Predator ship and his ancient mask gives him data revealing the Aliens' homeworld.
+Dark battles his way through a Weyland-Yutani research lab overrun with Xenomorphs and combat androids to acquire the wrist bracer before venturing down to the Predators' pyramid, where he places the wrist bracer on Lord's tomb and activates its self-destruct feature.
+During the countdown, he encounters a Predalien (born from the Elite Predator in the Alien campaign) known as the Abomination.
+After a fierce battle, Dark eventually manages to kill the Abomination, hauling its corpse onto the top of the research lab before mimicking his ancestor by throwing its body off the roof in disgust, while the Mother Ship looms overhead.
+After killing the Abomination, Dark returns to his ship, where the other Predators bow to him in respect, and the Predators depart BG 386 as the pyramid is destroyed by the wrist bracer's self-destruct feature.

+As the ship flies through space, Dark's ancestral mask shows him data on an unknown planet, implied to be the home of the Aliens.

 Development

 In December 2008, a Kotaku article stated that Sega had announced that an Aliens vs. Predator video game was being developed.
 This meant that Sega's other then-upcoming game, Aliens: Colonial Marines, would be pushed back so Aliens vs. Predator could be released first.
-It was later confirmed that Lance Henriksen was involved as one of the characters of the game; he plays Karl Bishop Weyland.
+It was later confirmed that Lance Henriksen was involved as one of the characters of the game; he plays Karl Bishop Weyland. with Wolf from Aliens vs. Predator: Requiem being available as a character skin for the Yautja/Predator player character.